-The Phase 3 study is a, randomized, double-blind, placebo-controlled clinical study that will assess the efficacy and safety of monthly KRN23 at 24 weeks in approximately 120 adult XLH patients in the US, EU, Canada, Japan, and Korea.
-The primary endpoint of the study will be serum phosphorus levels through 24 weeks and the key secondary endpoint is the Brief Pain Inventory Question 3 (pain at its worst in the last 24 hours) at Week 24.
+The Phase 3 study is a randomized, double-blind, placebo-controlled clinical study designed to assess the efficacy and safety of monthly KRN23 in 134 adult XLH patients in the US, EU, Canada, Japan, and Korea who are experiencing pain at screening.
+The primary endpoint of the study is a comparison between active and placebo groups for the change in serum phosphorus levels from baseline through 24 weeks.
+The key secondary endpoint is the change from baseline of the Brief Pain Inventory Question 3 (BPI Q3; pain at its worst in the last 24 hours) over 24 weeks.
 Other secondary endpoints include patient reported outcomes assessing skeletal pain, stiffness, fatigue, motor function, and quality of life in these patients.

-Ultragenyx also plans to initiate a 48-Week open-label bone quality study in approximately ten adult XLH patients evaluating the potential impact of KRN23 on the underlying osteomalacia via bone biopsy.
+Ultragenyx is also conducting an open-label bone quality Phase 3 study in approximately 14 adult XLH patients evaluating the potential impact of KRN23 on osteomalacia via bone biopsy.